 Designated a Ville d’Art et d’Histoire (Town of Art and History), Dole is known as the birthplace of Louis Pasteur and for the buildings that use the local pink, white and black stone.
 Located just a couple of hours from Paris, Dole makes an excellent short trip from the capital and it's easy and compact to walk around.

 - Population just over 25,000

-Dole is in the Doubs river valley, an area of forests, vineyards, rivers and canals and is half way between Dijon and Besançon, the very attractive capital of the Jura.
+Dole is in the Doubs river valley, an area of forests, vineyards, rivers, and canals and is halfway between Dijon and Besançon, the very attractive capital of the Jura.

 Dole is one of those pretty French towns that seem off the beaten track and reward you with a sense of discovery when you visit.
-It's also one of those French towns that make you feel as if you're living the life of the locals, with plenty of events particularly in the summer months.
+It's also one of those French towns that make you feel as if you're living the life of the locals, with plenty of events, particularly in the summer months.

-From the 1380 onwards it was the capital of the powerful county of Burgundy.
-Unfortunately the townspeople chose the wrong side in one of those interminable conflicts that divided Europe between the English, Dutch, Spanish, French and the Holy Roman Empire and anybody else who wanted to pitch in.
+Unfortunately, the townspeople chose the wrong side in one of those interminable conflicts that divided Europe between the English, Dutch, Spanish, French and the Holy Roman Empire and anybody else who wanted to pitch in.
 Reprisal was swift: Louis XIV took the town and France-Comté into French control and promptly moved the capital to Besançon, leaving Dole to languish as a backwater.

 The 17th-century's loss is our gain; with no strategic importance, the town kept its grand buildings, old streets and peaceful squares and today is a delightful town to visit.

-What to See in Dole
+What to See

 Pick up a map and guide at the Tourist Office.
 A good starting point is the guided walk route, (Circuit du Chat Perché) which you follow with the map and with brass signs on the cat embedded in the pavement.